 1. Surstromming - Swedish rotten herring

-Known as one of the most unpleasant-smelling and unpleasant-tasting foods in the world, Surstromming is a Swedish dish of fermented Baltic herring with a distinct sour taste.
+Known as one of the most unpleasant-smelling and unpleasant-tasting foods in the world, Surstromming is a Swedish dish of fermented Baltic herring with a distinctive sour taste.
 The herring is lightly salted and left to ferment for months, creating a scent reminiscent of rotten eggs, vinegar and rancid butter.

 Swedes often eat Surstromming with thin bread (tunnbrod), potatoes, onions, sour cream and other condiments.